45 academic writing tools to improve your manuscript

 MLA style

 Modern Language Association of America (MLA) Handbook primarily established guidelines for citation and formatting in academic papers in humanities, particularly literature and language research.
-This style focuses on source citations and provides limited guidance on writing mechanics and no recommendations for language usage.
+This style focuses on source citations and provides limited guidance on writing mechanics, with no recommendations for language usage.
 Since 1977, MLA has published nine editions of the Handbook.

 In-text citation(Anderson 66)